llealloo/audiolink/Docs/README.md

 This is the most recent 4 Band AudioLink value, but heavily smoothed.
 This allows you to avoid potentially unwanted jerkiness/strobing when the 4 Band values are changing quickly.

-There are 16 smoothing levels offered, starting with the most smoothed at `Y: 0`.
-The least smoothed is at `Y: 15`.
+There are 16 smoothing levels offered, starting with the most smoothed at `X: 0`.
+The least smoothed is at `X: 15`.

 You can get a level 10 smoothed Bass value like this: